pwrignall/tools-and-resources/README.md

 ## Maps

+- [Cartography Playground](https://cartography-playground.gitlab.io/) - A simple and interactive website for explaining cartographic algorithms, problems and other matters
 - [Leaflet](https://leafletjs.com/) - A JavaScript library for interactive maps
 - [Mapbox](https://www.mapbox.com/) - Maps, geocoding, and navigation APIs & SDKs
 - [OSM Queries](https://osm-queries.ldodds.com/) - A collection of queries to help you use the OpenStreetMap Overpass API